nebed/thelastprice.com.ng/README.md

 # thelastprice.herokuapp.com
-A website that aims to provide price comparisons across different services including
+A website that aims to provide price comparisons which surprising easy for you across different services including

 https://thelastprice.herokuapp.com